 A Monster Calls Review

-A Monster Calls is an engrossing and, ultimately, cathartic tale about a young boy called Connor (Lewis MacDougall) and his terminally ill mother (Felicity Jones).
+is an engrossing and, ultimately, cathartic tale about a young boy called Connor (Lewis MacDougall) and his terminally ill mother (Felicity Jones).
 Connor is bullied at school and he finds all this a struggle alongside his grandmother's (Sigourney Weaver) interfering and insistence that Connor learn to accept his mother’s condition.

 Situations like this could quite easily break a young man of twelve.
 The skills and tools to process and understand such a situation are still developing.
 What most have at that age though is an imagination, something that adults are not always keenly aware of.
 This is what Connor uses to develop a coping mechanism to deal with his mothers illness.
 Enter the title character, a monstrous Yew tree that grows and escapes from the Yorkshire moors and is voiced, in all his glory, by Liam Neeson.

 The overall look, feel and tone bears a passing resemblance to Guillermo del Toro.
 From the look of the monster, with his branch like tentacles to the inner glow of emotions, this creature jumps straight out of one of his famous sketchbooks.
 The soothing lilt of Liam Neeson is well used to show the softer side of a tall, dark and intimidating monster and it is a monster; going through a wide range of emotions using subtle use of a fire within to show anger and disagreement.